The Dunwells: Light Up The Sky (2016)

 Talking about the album, Joe Dunwell said "This is an album full of heart felt lyrics and powerful melodies, it's an album of hope, struggles with everyday life, sadness, happiness, honesty, the desire for more.
 It's about being a human being with the same emotions as everyone else."
 David Dunwell said of the album "It's a very honest record.
 It talks about where we are in life, how frustrated we sometimes are, but also our happiness, some occasional sadness, and the good foundations of our home lives.
 It's also about how much we want this, the sacrifices we've made, how ready we are".

 Musical style

 The Dunwells' sound has transformed considerably since their beginning.
 Their debut album Blind Sighted Faith has been described as a "warm folk-rock record with flavors of Americana and Brit rock" with "carefully picked banjo, hard-strumming guitar," and inward looking lyrics "that make you feel something, without being overly sentimental."
 As the band has grown and developed over time they have moved away from their folk beginnings.
 Although the band still emphasizes heartfelt lyrics and big choruses, they have moved towards a fusion of acoustic instrumentation and electronics, drawing influence from their shared love of bands like Bon Iver, Elbow and Damien Rice.
-Their upcoming EP, 'Lucky Ones', will feature, extensively, this shift in sound, and display the true versatility of The Dunwells.